py-Thony/Design_of_a_Python_app_adapted_to_a_client-s_need/Readme.md

-Initial Commit, redaction in course
+Initial Commit, in crouse of redaction